 From March to April of this year, I was spending my weekends sleeping and crying big, ugly, desperate tears.
 The type of crying that requires me to put a bag of frozen peas over my swollen eyelids.
 I’d spend my days in bed, my mind playing memories of Mum on repeat and imagining that she was still alive, which provided me with a few moments of numb escapism.

-This momentary make-believe was always violently wrenched by the brutal realisation that that wasn’t my reality anymore.
+This momentary make-belief was always violently wrenched by the brutal realisation that that wasn’t my reality anymore.
 Overwhelmed by my despondent moods and repetitive thought processes, I went to the Doctors a couple of months ago.
 He told me that after 6 months, I shouldn’t be spending so much time in bed crying.
 Disconcerted about my uninterest of leaving the house, he asked “Well, what did you do before your Mum passed away?”
 I felt anger burn up inside of me in response.
 I used to spend time with her, you complete moron, I thought.

 Tomorrow marks the 9-month mark and I still don’t know who I am.